HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-patient-intro.md

 {% raw %}
 <blockquote class="stu-note">
 <p>
 This specification is currently published as a Standard for Trial Use (STU).
 Feedback is welcome and may be submitted through the <a href="http://hl7.org/fhir-issues">FHIR change tracker</a> indicating "International Patient Access (FHIR)" as the specification.
-The publishers of the specification are seeking feedback on two elements proposed as manadatory in this Patient profile.
+The publishers of the specification are seeking feedback on two elements in this Patient profile.
 </p>
 <p>
 <ol>